devan-rawlings/devan-rawlings-portfolio/README.md

 This project contains all data cleaning and analysis for my current independent project.

 This paper draws from US CPS microdata and OxGRT COVID-19 restriction stringency data to estimate the impact of restriction stringency on unemployment rates, job vacancy rates and labor tightness at the state level over the full 2020-2021 period.
-All of my analysis is complete and present on this repo; however, the paper is currently in the drafting phase.
-Thus, only a brief proposal for the project is available on my website.
+All of my analysis is complete and present on this repo, and the working paper is available on my website.

 If you would like to reach out to ask questions about these projects or collaborate on a new project, feel free to send me an email: devan.rawlings@gmail.com